-Management has evaluated subsequent events to determine if events or transactions occurring after the date of the condensed consolidated balance sheet but before the condensed financial statements were available to be issued require potential adjustment to or disclosure in the condensed consolidated financial statements and has concluded that all such events that would require adjustment or disclosure have been recognized or disclosed, see Note 9.
+Management has evaluated subsequent events to determine if events or transactions occurring after the date of the financial statements but before the financial statements were available to be issued require potential adjustment to or disclosure in the financial statements and has concluded that all such events that would require adjustment or disclosure have been recognized or disclosed.

-NOTE 3 - PUBLIC OFFERING
+NOTE 4 - PUBLIC OFFERING

 In August 2020, the Company closed on the Public Offering, including the full exercise of the underwriters' overallotment option, of an aggregate 17,250,000 units at a price of \$10.00 per unit (the "Units").
 Each Unit consists of one share of the Company's Class A common stock, \$0.0001 par value and one-half of one redeemable warrant (the "Warrants").
-Each whole Warrant offered in the Public Offering is exercisable to purchaseone share of our Class A common stock for \$11.50 per share.
+Each whole Warrant offered in the Public Offering is exercisable to purchase one share of our Class A common stock for \$11.50 per share.
 Only whole Warrants may be exercised.
 Under the terms of the warrant agreement, the Company has agreed to use its best efforts to file a new registration statement under the Securities Act, following the completion of the Company's initial Business Combination.
 No fractional shares will be issued upon exercise of the Warrants.
 If, upon exercise of the Warrants, a holder would be entitled to receive a fractional interest in a share, the Company will, upon exercise, round down to the nearest whole number the number of shares of Class A common stock to be issued to the Warrant holder.
-Each Warrant will become exercisable on the later of 30 days after the completion of the Company's initial Business Combination or 12 months from the closing of the Public Offering and will expirefive years after the completion of the Company's initial Business Combination or earlier upon redemption or liquidation.
+Each Warrant will become exercisable on the later of 30 days after the completion of the Company's initial Business Combination or 12 months from the closing of the Public Offering and will expire five years after the completion of the Company's initial Business Combination or liquidation.
 However, if the Company does not complete its initial Business Combination on or prior to the 24-month period allotted to complete the Business Combination, the Warrants will expire at the end of such period.
 If the Company is unable to deliver registered shares of Class A common stock to the holder upon exercise of a Warrant during the exercise period, there will be no net cash settlement of these Warrants and the Warrants will expire worthless, unless they may be exercised on a cashless basis in the circumstances described in the warrant agreement.
-Once the Warrants become exercisable, the Company may redeem the outstanding Warrants in whole and not in part at a price of \$0.01 per Warrant upon a minimum of 30 days' prior written notice of redemption, only in the event that the last sale price of the Company's shares of Class A common stock equals or exceeds \$18.00 per share for any 20 trading days within the 30-trading day period ending on the third trading day before the Company sends the notice of redemption to the Warrant holders.
+Once the Warrants become exercisable, the Company may redeem the outstanding Warrants in whole and not in part at a pr